The establishment of the Polish School of Medicine in March 1941 was a unique wartime academic initiative.

 Their aims were to acknowledge the tremendous help the University had given to Poles during WWII and to foster links between the University of Edinburgh and Polish medical universities.

-Income from the Fund provides scholarships for talented Polish medical university scientists to come to Edinburgh to undertake further study or research.
+Income from the Fund provides scholarships for talented Polish medical scientists working in Polish medical universities and research institutes to come to Edinburgh to undertake further study or research.